BhanuNelluri/Project_Dashboard/README.md

 ## Dependencies

-- [redux]: to manage the global state of the app
+- [redux]: to manage the global state of the app.
-- [react-textarea-autosize]: a react component that will render a textarea that resizes itself when needed
+- [react-textarea-autosize]: a react component that will render a textarea that resizes itself when needed.
-- [react-beautiful-dnd]: A beautiful library to implement drag and drop functionalities
+- [react-beautiful-dnd]: A beautiful library to implement drag and drop functionalities.
 - [uuid]: to generate unique ids.
-- [Material-UI]:
+- [Material-UI]: Used to create a user Interface in React Applications.
-- [npm]:
+- [npm]: It is the package manager for the Node JavaScript platform.